 He appears regularly in recital at such concert halls as the Wiener Konzerthaus, Berlin Philharmonie, Wigmore Hall, Carnegie Hall, Théâtre des Champs-élysées and the Concertgebouw Amsterdam.
 His collaborations with orchestra have included appearances with the Berlin Philharmonic and Berlin Staatskapelle orchestras, the London Symphony and Philharmonia orchestras and the NHK Symphony Orchestra.
 He has also placed special emphasis on playing and directing, working with orchestras such as the Scottish Chamber Orchestra, Chamber Orchestra of Europe and Camerata Salzburg.

-In the 2020-21 season Anderszewski can be heard in recital at the Berlin Philharmonic, the Zürich Tonhalle, the Elbphilharmonie in Hamburg, the Lincoln Center in New York and London's Barbican Centre, among other halls.
-His programming will feature a specially curated selection from J. S. Bach's Well-Tempered Clavier Book 2, which will also be the subject of his next recording for release in January 2021.
-His orchestral engagements will include appearances with the Orchestra dell'Accademia Nazionale di Santa Cecilia, the Bamberg Symphony Orchestra and the Wiener Symphoniker.
+In the 2020-21 season Anderszewski can be heard in recital at the Berlin Philharmonic, the Zürich Tonhalle, the Warsaw Philharmonic and the Elbphilharmonie in Hamburg, among other halls.
+His programming will feature a specially curated selection from J. S. Bach's Well-Tempered Clavier Book 2, which is also the subject of his latest recording released in January 2021.
+His orchestral engagements include appearances with the Orchestra dell'Accademia Nazionale di Santa Cecilia, the Bamberg Symphony Orchestra and the Wiener Symphoniker.

 Piotr Anderszewski has been an exclusive artist with Warner Classics/Erato (previously Virgin Classics) since 2000.
 His first recording for the label was Beethoven's Diabelli Variations, which went on to receive a number of prizes.
 He has also recorded Grammy-nominated discs of Bach's Partitas 1, 3 and 6 and Szymanowski's solo piano works, the latter also receiving a Gramophone award in 2006.
 His recording devoted to works by Robert Schumann received the BBC Music Magazine's Recording of the Year award in 2012.
 Anderszewski's disc of Bach's English Suites nos.
 1, 3 and 5, released in November 2014, went on to win both a Gramophone award and an ECHO Klassik award in 2015.
 His most recent recording of two late Mozart concertos with the Chamber Orchestra of Europe was released in January 2018.